Delaware Indian Restaurants

 The brownish Dal Tadka had a burnt odor and taste.
 It was awful with both plain rice and Naan Bread.

-While Cabbage Poriyal, Malai Kofta, Dal Tadka were inedible, the award for the worst item of day goes to the Sorakaya-Beerakaya Curry.
-There were multiple problems with this curry.
 First, the Sorakaya (Bottle Gourd) and Beerakaya (known as Heeraykai in Kannada and Ridge Gourd in English) vegetables were not tender.
 Secondly instead of using ginger, fresh coconut, curry leaves, green chilli, coriander leaves, moong dal and channa dal seasoning, Himalaya's kitchen cooked the Sorakaya-Beerakaya in tamarind water and spices smelling of Garam Masala.
 The end result was the sweetish Sorakaya-Beerakaya curry turned out to be yucky with white color vegetables floating in a brownish watery, awful tasting gravy.

 Flavorless Chicken Korma